MCreator/MCreator/plugins/mcreator-localization/help/default/block/multipart_model.md

 only apply to the variants format.

 If parts define custom bounding boxes, the shape of the block is the union of the bounding boxes of all parts whose condition matches the block state.
+In this case, the default bounding box of the block is not used, and block states matched by no such part have an empty shape; add a part with an empty condition if the block should always have a base shape.

 If block rotation is enabled, MCreator will automatically rotate all parts together with the block.